Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week6.md

 - Checked endpoint for HomeActivities didn't work because the Services Security Group had no access to the RDS instance.
 - Connected it by editing the inbound rules for the RDS instance to allow/include the Security Group for the backend-flask Services and it worked.

-- Created Application Load Balancer via AWS console with target and security groups respectively for both `backend-flask` and `frontend-react.js.
+- Provisioned and configurrd Application Load Balancer via AWS console with target and security groups respectively for both `backend-flask` and `frontend-react.js.
 - Updated json file in `aws/json/service-backend-flask.json` with:
 ```sh
  "loadBalancers": [